 Jupiter is composed of hydrogen and a quarter of helium.
 It is the largest planet in the solar system and has a diameter of 142,984 km.
 The average density of Jupiter is 1.326 g/cm3.
 The Jupiter clouds are composed of ammonia crystals.
-We all know the famous Great Red Spot on Jupiter, it is a anticyclonic storm which larger Earth.
+We all know the famous Great Red Spot on Jupiter, it is an anticyclonic storm which larger Earth.

-The latest image of the Jupiter captured by the Hubble Telescope on 25th August 2020 clearly shows a bright, white stretched out storm running around the planet at a speed of 560 kilometres per hour.
+The latest image of Jupiter captured by the Hubble Telescope on 25th August 2020 clearly shows a bright, white stretched-out storm running around the planet at a speed of 560 kilometers per hour.
 There is a significant decrease in the size of the spot over the year since its discovery.

-On the left you can see the moon Europa.
-Europa is sixth largest moon and it is fifteenth largest object in our solar system.
+On the left, you can see the moon Europa.
+Europa is the sixth-largest moon and is the fifteenth largest object in our solar system.
 It is made of silicate rock and icy crust.
-The surface temperature at equator is -160o C and at the poles it is -220o C. Europa is smaller than Earth’s moon and has a thin atmosphere which is composed of oxygen.
-While the surface of Europa is smooth and solid, the surface of Earths Moon is bumpy.
+The surface temperature at the equator is -160o C and at the poles it is -220o C. Europa is smaller than Earth’s moon and has a thin atmosphere that is composed of oxygen.
+While the surface of Europa is smooth and solid, the surface of Earth’s Moon is bumpy.
 The Hubble Telescope also detected aqueous vapor on Europa.